Sipur-Hozer/sipur-hozer/README.md

 # Sipur Hozer - Employee Management System

-## 📚 About The Project
+## 📚 About Sipur Hozer
 Sipur Hozer is a second-hand bookstore chain with 20 branches across Israel that employs individuals with employment barriers.
 The organization emphasizes professional and social development for its employees.
 Currently, employees report their work hours and job roles on two separate, disconnected platforms.
 This project aims to bridge that gap by developing a unified, accessible mobile-first application that handles both time tracking and role reporting.

 ### Key Objectives